 EmbraceKulture’s teacher training begins with a fundamental lesson on “viewing each student as an individual with the capability to learn”.
 When teachers believe in their students, they become more invested in helping each of their students achieve success.
 EmbraceKulture trains teachers to adapt the existing curriculum and help each individual student achieve their own goals.
 Breaking long-term goals into shorter-term objectives helps the teachers and students alike to see what they have the ability to achieve.

 When EmbraceKulture is able to prove to the teachers that their students are capable of learning, there is an increase in interest among the teachers and they begin to look for more ways to work with their students.
 EmbraceKulture recognized this increased interest but also saw that it was difficult for the teachers to access the information they were looking for so they created a tool they call “eKulture”.

-In Uganda, and many countries in the developing world, every individual is expected to pull their weight within the community.
+In Uganda and many countries in the developing world, every individual is expected to pull their weight within the community.
 Children with disabilities are often hidden away or deemed invalid because the community sees them as incapable of pulling their weight.
-As soon as teachers, headteachers, and other in the community recognize their capability, their perceptions change and they quickly help the individual reach a point to where they can be working and contributing to society.
+As soon as teachers, headteachers, and others in the community recognize their capability, their perceptions change and they quickly help the individual reach a point where they can be working and contributing to society.

-A key part to making sure that children with disabilities are accessing the quality education they deserve is getting the entire community involved in the decision-making process by creating an “inclusion committee”.
-In the past, inclusion committees have been organized at the school-level and included teachers, parents, and local leaders to talk about the rights of the children with disabilities and their right to education.
+A key part of making sure that children with disabilities are accessing the quality education they deserve is getting the entire community involved in the decision-making process by creating an “inclusion committee”.
+In the past, inclusion committees have been organized at the school level and included teachers, parents, and local leaders to talk about the rights of children with disabilities and their right to education.
 The schools make the decision to be inclusive and the committee makes the decision to support this inclusion.

 Looking towards an inclusive future